twynb/AudioStreamSplitting/CONTRIBUTING.md

 ### Generating documentation

 To generate and show documentation, run ``npm run docs``.
 This will generate back-end and front-end documentation and show it on a local server easily accessible on your browser (usually [localhost:5173](http://localhost:5173/)).
 Alternatively, you can find HTML docs for the back-end in docs/_build/html.
-Also showing the documentation as Github pages is planned for the future, but cannot be done before this repository goes public.
+The documentation is also available on [Github pages](https://4lex0017.github.io/AudioStreamSplitting/).

 ## Developing Environment